-An interest in archival material and its use has been in the focus of Viktor Popović’s artistic process for several years, not simply with the aim of transcribing and presenting historical content but as a way of reactivating timeworn documents and photo documentation for critical reflection and contemporary readings.
+An interest in archival material and its use has been the focus of Viktor Popović’s artistic process for several years, not simply intending to transcribe and present historical content but as a way of reactivating timeworn documents and photo documentation for critical reflection and contemporary readings.
 Of course, re-elaborated by the artist!
-The older document is being repurposed in order to facilitate discussion of the current moment and its neuralgic points and to find a possible direction for future actions, some future course.
+The older document is being repurposed to facilitate discussion of the current moment and its neuralgic points and to find a possible direction for future actions, some future course.
 The use, therefore, triggers the transformative potential of the stored and seemingly inert archival material.
 Indeed, to interpret such an act as a nostalgic escape or a mere contemplation of the past would be completely wrong.
 This is the case of an artist narrating the phenomena of urban space, its planning and scale.
-In the specific time frame of: yesterday, today, tomorrow!
+In the specific time frame of yesterday, today, tomorrow!
 If we were to apply the idea of nostalgic refuge to such an artistic decision, then it would only be in the manner in which Svetlana Boym contemplates nostalgia in her book The Future of Nostalgia, suggesting a completely different and more dynamic conception of space and time that is found beyond the static anchoring in the present moment sweetened by recollections.
 A conception wherein personal experiences and collective memories intertwine in the permanent tension of their retrospective, but also prospective movements.
-It seems this is precisely the key needed to approach this restrained, but directly critical artistic speech of Viktor Popović.
+It seems this is precisely the key needed to approach this restrained, but the directly critical artistic speech of Viktor Popović.

 The remains of Roman centuriation could be used in planning transportation links and other structural elements in the new part of the city.

 Viktor’s artistic act transforms the static aesthetics of the architectural exterior, primarily into a platform of very dynamic public discourse.
-It is a creative process that has never before been recorded in the artistic historiography of the city of Split on this scale and in this form, and its location encourages the potential for critical consideration of public space management today, that is, its planning, design and use.
-The choice of location, as well as the artist’s interest in this urban zone are not random and stem from, among other things, recognising and recording his personal psychogeography because this is the space the artist grew up in, and is also where he currently resides.
-To some extent, Viktor’s artistic research and direct reaction – which could conversely be viewed from the perspective of an anthropological need to connect the inner and the outer – opens the rigid boundary between his life and artistic experience and presents an active narrative on urbanism and architecture today, with all its problems and possible solutions.
+It is a creative process that has never before been recorded in the artistic historiography of the city of Split on this scale and in this form, and its location encourages the potential for critical consideration of public space management today, that is, its planning, design, and use.
+The choice of location, as well as the artist’s interest in this urban zone, are not random and stem from, among other things, recognizing and recording his psychogeography because this is the space the artist grew up in, and is also where he currently resides.
+To some extent, Viktor’s artistic research and direct reaction – which could conversely be viewed from the perspective of an anthropological need to connect the inner and the outer – open the rigid boundary between his life and artistic experience and present an active narrative on urbanism and architecture today, with all its problems and possible solutions.